KannanRustagi/OSTASK/README.md

 I am from Dwarka, New Delhi.
 Some of my hobbies include binge watching shows and movies( if you say a movie title,there’s a 90% probability I would have already watched it😃), reading novels, playing basketball, badminton, running, dancing.

+I want to explore the open source module as it represents how collaboration can help us all to learn better.